ChouhanSeq/jenkins-dashboard/README.md

 Update the `config.js` file to add your Jenkins jobs to the respective Jenkins page

 To add more dashboards, just create a new block with the appropriate url, name and jobs.

----

-### NOTE: You need to be inside the VPN for this app to work.